-During Thomas Jefferson's term as Governor of Virginia, the Continental Congress sent a circular to the state executives recommending a day of public thanksgiving.
-Jefferson sent the circular to the Virginia House of Delegates which wrote out the actual proclamation and sent it for his signature.
-Jefferson signed this proclamation for a day of "Thanksgiving and Prayer," to be held on December 9, 1779.
-At that time, the General Assembly was responsible for formulating state government policies, not the governor.
-This proclamation did not establish a permanent annual observance.
+During Thomas Jefferson's term as Governor of Virginia, the Continental Congress sent a circular to the state executives recommending a day of public thanksgiving.1 Jefferson forwarded the circular to the Virginia House of Delegates — at that time, the General Assembly, not the governor, was responsible for formulating state policies.
+The House of Delegates prepared the recommended document and then sent it to Jefferson for his signature.2 Jefferson signed the proclamation for a day of "Thanksgiving and Prayer," to be held on December 9, 1779.
+The proclamation did not establish a permanent annual observance.

-- National Archives.
+National Archives.
 Legislative Branch: The Center for Legislative Archives.
 "Congress Establishes Thanksgiving."
-Provides further historical background on the U.S. government's involvement with the Thanksgiving holiday.
+Provides further historical background on the federal government's involvement with the Thanksgiving holiday.